 Lateral flow manufacturing

-Following a successful lateral flow test development project, design freeze is reached, the selected prototype needs to transfer from Research and Development through to routine manufacturing.
+Following a successful lateral flow test development project, design freeze is reached and the prototype is then transfered from Research and Development through to routine manufacturing.

 At this point, our technical transfer team, with involvement from key members of our production team, will typically manufacture 3 batches of the product using high volume automated reel-to-reel machines.
 This stage is important for validating and verifying the performance of the assay following scale-up.